jamespooley/brain-age-prediction/notes/literature-review.md

 [this](http://alex.smola.org/papers/2004/SmoSch04.pdf)
 tutorial if something is needed.

+BrainAGE actually uses relevance vector regression, but probably don't need to go into this.

 Given a dataset of whole-brain sMRI data, BrainAGE can be used to assess neurodevelopment as follows:
 * LOOCV: